 It can be visited via ferry from either Coron or El Nido.
 Tourism in Linapacan is not yet established; as such, there are no standard island hopping tours here yet.
 You will need to rent a private boat to visit Linapacan and its neighboring islands, where you can enjoy frolicking in pristine beaches, snorkel and dive.

-19. Do a historical tour of Culion
+19. Go on a historical tour of Culion

 Culion Island is one of the major islands in the Calamian Group.
 It can be visited as a day tour from Coron.